ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-6-3.md

-Chapter: Using Scenario Planning and Other Tools
+Using Scenario Planning and Other Tools
 ================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," it is vital to explore the utilization of scenario planning and other tools in strategic decision-making.
 These tools provide a structured approach to navigate uncertainty, anticipate potential outcomes, and make informed choices.
 In this chapter, we will delve into various techniques and tools, with a focus on scenario planning, that can enhance strategic planning and mitigate the risks associated with commitment.